866.936.7447 231.932.0411

 Wyatt admitted that he selected the domain name to criticize the Tanners.
 The court said that though using a mark with an intent to copy supports an inference of likelihood of confusion, Wyatt's site was a parody that was unlikely to confuse anyone because “it would be immediately apparent to anyone visiting the Wyatt website that it was not the UTLM website due to the differences in content.”
 The court noted that the lengthy path that consumers have to take to get to the goods reduces the likelihood of confusion.
 Further, the court found that the Wyatt domain name did not violate the Anticybersquatting Consumer Protection Act because it was not registered or used with a bad faith intent to profit because it was a parody site.
 Ultimately, Wyatt prevailed under his parody theory.

-If you believe that your domain name featuring parody or criticism has been wrongly targeted, please contact an attorney with experience in this area.
+If you believe that your domain name featuring parody or criticism has been wrongly targeted, contact an attorney with experience in this area.

 Comments